5 Hacks for Your INTJ Personality Type

 5 INTJ Hacks

-Once you can identify a person’s personality type, you’ll immediately be able to modify your approach to that person.
-For example, let’s say you have a design client and you realize that it’s impossible for her to visualize a design concept (a typical limitation of S types).
+Once you can identify a person’s personality type, you’ll immediately be able to modify your approach in how your deal with them.
+For example, let’s say you have a design client and you realize that it’s impossible for them to visualize a design concept (a typical limitation of S types).
 You can save a lot of energy by sketching out your idea to show her a physical representation of it.
+This will reduce frustration on all sides and lead to a more harmonious relationship.

-This can be a fun exercise, and the more you learn about personality type, the easier it will be to identify the best way to get through to people.
-It doesn’t even require that you change anything about yourself.
-It’s all about observing others and using their personality traits.
+This can be a fun exercise, and the more you learn about personality types, the easier it will be to identify the best way to get through to people.
+Best of all, you won’t need to change anything about yourself.
+It’s all about using your natural skills for observing others and using their personality traits to improve interactions.

 2. This may seem counter-intuitive, but attempt to be less clingy in relationships.

-Severely introverted types who spend a lot of time alone also love having a few close, intimate relationships, especially with those one or two people that they can really count on.
-These relationships can be family members, close friends, or romantic in nature.
+Severely introverted types who spend a lot of time alone also love having a few close, intimate relationships.
+The INTJ, especially, enjoys having one or two people that they can really count on.
+These relationships can be familial, platonic or romantic in nature.

 3. If you have trouble with networking, narrow your focus.

-INTJs usually experience difficulty with meeting new people or interacting in a large group, such as a party or networking event.
-You might wonder how you can ever learn to thrive in this kind of situation when it’s goes against all your natural instincts.
+INTJs often experience difficulty meeting new people or interacting in a large group.
+Parties or networking events are a particular struggle, with the INTJ often left feeling like an outsider.
+You might wonder how you can ever learn to thrive in this kind of situation when it flies in the face of all your natural instincts.

 The trick is to play to your strengths.
 Don’t expect yourself to wow the entire crowd with charisma and a compelling story.
-Leave that to the extraverts.
+Leave that to the extroverts.
 Instead, choose one or two people to focus on.
-If you can identify a few people who you’d really like to speak with, put your focus on them.
-INTJs perform just fine in one-on-one conversations.
+If you can identify a few people who you’d really like to speak with, based on common interests, put your focus on them.
+INTJs perform just fine in one-on-one conversations and will likely impress by speaking with passion and authority.

 4. If something has captured your interest, stick with it.

-Many studies and anecdotal evidence has shown that the most successful businesses and entrepreneurs are those that stuck with their idea.
+Many studies and anecdotal evidence have shown that the most successful businesses and entrepreneurs are those that stuck by an initial idea.
 It seems that long-term persistence is a better indicator of success than factors like intelligence or education (See our GRIT post about how to develop you persistence!).
-You can apply this to anything in your life, not just business—your relationships, hobbies, or fitness, as examples.
+You can apply this to anything in your life, not just business—your relationships, hobbies, or fitness, for example.

 5. Recognize your weaknesses, but don’t let anyone tell you to change yourself.

-For example, one of the most typically-cited INTJ weakness is a lack of understanding of how they come across to others.
+A frequently-cited INTJ weakness is a lack of understanding of how they come across to others.
 Have you ever been told that you lack tact, or that you’re too blunt?
 If you’re an INTJ, you’ve probably heard something like that quite a few times.
+You don’t mean to hurt feelings, but it’s sometimes unavoidable.

-You can use your judgement to decide when to lay out the truth and when to hold back, but don’t feel like you should change your personality just because you’re more direct than other people.
-In many circumstances, you certainly should monitor yourself and attempt to be polite.
-But sometimes, the people in your life will greatly benefit from your direct, no-nonsense approach.
+You can use your judgement to decide when to lay out the truth and when to hold back.
+Do not feel like you should change your personality wholesale just because you’re more direct than other people, though.
+There are certain circumstances in which monitoring yourself and attempting to be more tactful and polite would be beneficial.
+Equally though, the people in your life will greatly appreciate – and benefit from – your direct, no-nonsense approach.
+As with all things, balance and moderation are key.

 INTJ Premium Profile